-Give Your Cat A Dental Chew – this is a treat that cats adore.
+This is a treat that cats adore.
 Different brands provide different flavors, so your cat may prefer one to the other.
 Give them big ones to avoid choking and, as always, consult with your vet first.

 It’s a way for your cat to clean and snack at the same time!
 Dental chews abrasively rub off tartar and bacteria build-ups.

-Some dental treats contain enzymes or other ingredients that protect, prevent, or reduce plaque build up.
+Some dental treats contain enzymes or other ingredients that protect, prevent or reduce plaque build-up.
 The best have gone through testing by veterinary dentists and are able to include on the label endorsements from the Veterinary Oral Health Council.

 Some vets might also recommend that you change your cat’s diet.
 Soft food diets don’t provide any stimulation to the enamel of the teeth and therefore plaque build-up happens quickly.